 If your chickens do not have a place to free-range, they likely have a place to run or maybe a chicken yard.

-My chickens have the livery to free-range in our fenced-backyard during the fall, and that’s because it’s a bonus for me.
+My chickens have the liberty to free-range in our fenced-backyard during the fall, and that’s a bonus for me.

 They help clean up the garden beds.

 But, during the rest of the year, they aren’t allowed because of the items we have in the garden bed inside the fenced backyard.